-North Carolina High School Athletic Association (NCHSAA) in the North State area (JV/Varsity).
+North Carolina High School Athletic Association (NCHSAA) – JV and Varsity levels

-North Carolina Independent Schools Athletic Association (NCISAA) in the North State area
+North Carolina Independent Schools Athletic Association (NCISAA) – All levels

-• Alamance, Caswell, Chatham, Davidson, Davie, Forsyth, Guilford, Moore, Orange, Randolph, Rockingham, Rowan, Stanly, Stokes, Surry, Yadkin
+Alamance, Caswell, Chatham, Davidson, Davie, Forsyth, Guilford, Montgomery, Moore, Randolph, Rockingham, Rowan, Stanly, Stokes, Surry, and Yadkin.

 Any person who has reached his/her 18th birthday and is not currently in high school and can fulfill the NCHSAA requirements.